German, Italian, Spanish yields hit 2015 highs as bond rout goes on

 LONDON May 6 German, Spanish and Italian borrowing costs hit 2015 highs on Wednesday as a global sell-off in government bonds, sparked in part by easing deflation fears and investor weariness with ultra-low yields, accelerated.

-Benchmark 10-year Bund yields rose as high as 0.595 percent, having hit a record low of 0.05 percent last month, when many investors expected them to turn negative due to the impact of the European Central Bank's trillion euro bond buying programme.
+Benchmark 10-year Bund yields traded at 0.58 percent, having hit a record low of 0.05 percent last month, when many investors expected them to turn negative due to the impact of the European Central Bank's trillion euro bond buying programme.

-Spanish and Italian bond yields got close to 2 percent, before retreating to trade slightly lower on the day at 1.75-1.80 percent.
+Spanish and Italian bond yields rose and were close to 2 percent.

 Market participants are still struggling to fully explain the moves.
 The sell-off gathered speed last week, coinciding with data showing prices rose faster than expected and the first expansion in euro zone private lending in three years.